 The following guide for employers and HR personnel looks at the rules relating to switching from the graduate route to skilled worker visas, including the procedural and eligibility criteria for both employers and employees, and the cost to both parties of making the switch.

-Switching from the graduate route to skilled worker visa
+Switching from the graduate visa to skilled worker visa

 The graduate route came into force in July 2021, providing international students with the opportunity to stay on and work in the UK for a period of at least 2 years, having successfully completed a qualifying course of study at bachelor’s degree level or above.
 As an unsponsored immigration route designed to retain high potential graduates from around the world — with the flexibility to work at any skill or salary level — many UK employers will already have taken advantage of this rich pool of international graduate talent.